outbrain/fwumious_wabbit/fwumious_wabbit/SPEED.md

 aren't top features needed in our use case at Outbrain.
 However they could be easily added without hurting performance in the fast path.

-Compared to VW we also do not keep books on performance - we do not continously compute logloss as we use external library to do so.
-Also we are interested in the predictions only on the evaluation part of the dataset, therefore a new parameter --predictions-after allows for skipping outputing all predictions.
-We were surprised to learn that fromatting floating point for human readable ouput can take significant time compared to making the prediction itself.
+Compared to VW we also do not track prediction performance during the run - we do not continously compute logloss.
+Also we are interested in the predictions only o n the evaluation part of the dataset, therefore a new parameter  --predictions-after allows for skipping outputing all predictions.
+We were surprised to learn that fromatting floating point for human readable output can take significant time compared to making the prediction itself.

 # Reduced flexibility in input formats